 Although some Paddington services will start up on Saturday 28 December, only two of the four lines from the station will open due to track work between London and Reading.

 Heathrow Express and TfL Rail links to Britain’s busiest airport will also be affected, with a reduced service from Saturday 28 December.

 Problems for travellers to and from South Wales will be exacerbated by the closure of the line west of the Severn Tunnel.

-The main link between England and South Wales, through the tunnel, will close from the end of service on Christmas Eve through to Friday 3 January.
+The main link between England and South Wales passes through the tunnel.
+It will close from the end of service on Christmas Eve through to Friday 3 January.

 Work will take place at various locations between Severn Tunnel Junction and Bridgend, west of Cardiff.

 Buses will replace trains between Bristol Parkway, Newport, Cardiff Central and Bridgend.

 Some Valley Line services will run through Cardiff Central, but CrossCountry links from Birmingham will be replaced by buses.

 King's Cross and Northeast England

 On the East Coast main line, the morning of Friday 27 December will bring disruption at a time when many passengers would plan to travel after a two-day shutdown.